buddhist-uni/buddhist-uni.github.io/COLLECTION_POLICY.md

 - Could I imagine this being assigned reading in an undergrad course about ______?

 The collection is already quite large, so it's best to be conservative and place works in the smallest conceivable category.
-For example, a work about Buddhist Cosmology should be placed in "Cosmology" not in "Philosophy".
+For example, a work about heaven and hell realms should be placed in "Cosmology" rather than (the more general) "Philosophy" folder.

 ### Adding to the site